Mens Competition Policies

 CODE OF CONDUCT

-Players are to observe proper golf etiquette at all times.
-Any abuse or disrespect of fellow competitors, officials, spectators, employees of the host facility, or other persons conducting or attending a Texas Golf Association (TGA) sponsored event can be grounds for disqualification from the event, and possible rejection of entry for future TGA events.
-Such abuse may be verbal or physical or threat thereof and includes but is not limited to:
+Contestants (and their caddies) are to observe proper golf etiquette at all times.
+Any abuse or disrespect of fellow competitors, officials, spectators, employees of the host facility, or other persons conducting or attending a TGA sponsored event can be grounds for disqualification from the event, and possible rejection of entry for future TGA events.
+Such abuse may be verbal or physical or threat thereof and includes, but is not limited to:

-• Physical damage to property or equipment including that of the TGA or the host facility
+• physical damage to property or equipment including that of the TGA or the host facility - player assumes all risk while onsite at an event

 Dress Code